tibbotech/BP-Tester-Web/readme.md

-## Step 2: Setting IDs
+### 3. Set ID

-Navigate back to the home screen by pressing the **Exit** button.
-Then press the **Set ID** button.
-Use the **+** and **-** buttons to select the sensor number you wish to set.
+Navigate to the **Set ID** screen.
+In the input box, enter the number you wish to assign to the sensor.
 Then, press and hold the MD button on the desired sensor.
-The green LEDs should turn green.
+The green LED should turn green.
 Then, press the **Set ID** button.
 If done correctly, the sensor ID will have been changed.

 This process should be repeated for each sensor we are connecting. .
-Each sensor should be given it's own **<u>UNIQUE</u>** ID between 1 and 247.
+Each sensor should be given its own **<u>UNIQUE</u>** ID between 1 and 247.
 Two sensors being assigned the same ID will cause erratic results.

-## Step 3: Scanning for Sensors

-Navigate back to the home screen by pressing the **Exit** button.
-Then press the **Scan** button.
-A scan will be carried out and all sensors between 1 and 247 will be detected.
-We are now ready to poll.

-## Step 4: Polling Sensors
+## Monitor Sensors Screen

-To being polling sensors, press the **Poll** button.
-The sensors will be polled once per second.
-A maximum of 6 sensors can be displayed per page.
-If more than 6 sensors have been connected, we can cycle through the pages by pressing the MD on the TPP2(G2).
+Once all of the sensors have been properly set up, we can then monitor the sensors.
+The first step in doing this is performing a scan.
+A scan must be carried out each time the application is loaded or when a sensors monitor, firmware or ID has changed.

+### 1. Scan

+To scan for sensors, simply press the **Scan** button.
+A loading bar will provide an update on the progress.
+Once the scan is complete, the total number of sensors will be displayed.
+At this point, the sensors can now be monitored.

+### 2. View Firmware Versions

+The **View Firmware Versions** screen displays each sensor detected, its *Monitor Version* and its *Firmware Version*.

+### 3. View Sensor Readings

+The **View Sensor Readings** screen displays readings for each sensor detected.
+The page updates every half second in order to provide real time values.